Around 13 700 apartments were approved for construction

 The development of large-volume residential construction is very clear: If the corresponding value still represented 41% of the total residential construction work in 2010, it was already 61% in 2017.
 A year later it fell back to 54%, to rise again to 58% in the most recent reporting period.
 The permits of the federal capital thus became more important, since the contribution to multi-storey residential construction is very clear here: The share of multi-storey residential permits in Austria's total residential construction work, which averaged around 15% from 2010 to 2016 in Vienna, rose to 26% in 2017, fell to a fifth the year after, and now reached about 24% in 2019.

-6 100 new buildings were approved for construction in the fourth quarter of 2019.
-This was the third highest result since 2010: it was a tenth or 700 entities below that of 2011 and about 4% or 200 absolutely below the reference number of the previous year.
-Almost 71% of the properties approved for construction in the fourth quarter of 2019 were residential buildings, including 82% one- and two-family houses.
-Since the course of the multi-storey residential building discussed with the apartments was dominated with many units per property (mainly in the federal capital), the development (and distribution) of new buildings differs from that of the approved apartments.
+Almost 76% of the objects approved for construction in the first quarter of 2020 were residential buildings, including 89% one- and two-family houses.
+Since the course of the multi-storey residential building discussed with the apartments was dominated with many units per property (mainly in the federal capital), the temporal development (and distribution) of new buildings differs from that of the building permits.

 Around 27 600 new buildings were approved in 2019 throughout Austria.
 That was the highest value since 2010.
 The extensions to be determined ranged from around 1% or 400 properties (compared to the next highest value in the previous year) to around 19% or 4 300 absolute (compared to the lowest number from 2012).

 Around 6% or 1 600 of all new buildings approved in 2019 represented age rates.
 In the case of residential buildings, this proportion was about one percentage point higher (which corresponded to about 1 400 age rates), the majority of non-residential properties were 3% (or 200 absolute).